tomastel/73302-Image-Processing-AR-project_UniBo/README.md

 This individual project was a mandatory part of a course in computer vision and image processing.
 The project consisted of writing a script able to take in a video of a book and producing a new video with a given augmented layer placed on top, using the [OpenCV](https://opencv.org/) Python library.
 The original video's camera trajectory has translations and rotations, as well as slow and rapid brightness changes.

+Two solutions were developed; one using Frame-to-reference transformations, and one using frame-to-frame transformations.

 <br>

 <p align="center">